Skip to Main Content

 Fortifying Our Future

 Our work to make our systems more resilient to the effects of climate change is an ongoing process.
-Using the findings from the study and annual climate-change projections, our efforts to adapt will continue to evolve over time.
-These efforts will help us to maintain a safe working environment, support for our customers and communities, and operational excellence as the climate changes.
+Using the findings from the latest climate studies and projections, we continue to work to maintain a safe working environment, provide support for our customers and communities, and sustain operational excellence in the face of climate change.